lloyh/lloyh.github.io/CS460/HW7/index.md

 ```

 ### Requirement 6
-Has additional server side processing (beyond topic search).
+It has additional server side processing (beyond topic search).
 This site allows the user to choose number of images returned during their search and is processed by the server.

 ```csharp
 int limit;